aditya-raghav-69/valintineProject/readme.md

 ## How to Use 🤔

-[** instructions on how to use the project** - e.g., "Simply open the `index.html` file", "Run the script and follow the prompts", etc.]
+ Simply open the `index.html` file", "Run the script

 ## Contributing 👋